Housing Market: Rents and Prices Expected to Increase in Germany Again

-The German residential real estate market is experiencing the most prolonged upswing seen in post-war history, according to experts from Scope Investor Services (Scope).
-The rental markets are tense in the country’s major and fast-growing cities, with local signs of price overheating on the markets for condominiums as well.
+The German residential real estate market is currently experiencing the most prolonged upswing seen in post-war history, according to experts from Scope Investor Services (Scope).
+The rental markets are tense in the country’s major and fast-growing cities, with local signs of price overheating on the markets for owner-occupied apartments as well.
 Scope expects the tense situation and the exaggerated trends to continue for the time being.
 The overall macroeconomic situation is robust and the number of private households will increase further, fueling demand on the residential real estate market.
 According to Scope, the market is only moving towards a better balance between supply and demand very slowly, with construction activity gradually starting to pick up.
-Savills believes that the overall conditions on the German residential real estate market remain positive from an investor’s perspective.
-Given the high demand, rents will continue to rise this year unless the state steps in with clear regulatory measures to halt rent development.
-According to Savills, Germany’s major metropolitan areas still offer positive long-term growth prospects.
-Investors should look not only at the areas’ core cities, but also at their surrounding areas.
-ImmobilienScout24 believes that, in addition to rising quoted rents, the prices of existing and newly built apartments are likely to continue to rise looking at Germany on average.
-The state building societies (Landesbausparkassen) expect to see prices to have risen by between 3 % and 5 % on the German residential real estate market by the end of the year.
-According to DB Research, residential property ownership remains affordable.
-There are, however, pronounced differences from region to region.
+Although Scope expects the increase in rents and prices on the German residential real estate market to flatten out over the next five years, it does not predict any drastic drop in prices.
+The state building societies (Landesbausparkassen) expect a price increase of between 3% and 5% on the German residential real estate market by the end of the year.
+Deutsche Bank Research expects to see the prices of apartments (resale) increase by 6.6% in 2017 and 7.5% in 2018, with increases of 7.5% (2017) and 8.5% (2018) predicted for A cities.
+Rents are expected to increase by 4.0% in 2017 and by 4.5% in 2018.
+According to Deutsche Bank Research, residential property ownership remains affordable.
+Nevertheless, there are pronounced regional differences and residential property looks set to become less affordable.

-Due to the significant increase in rents in many places, there are calls for greater regulation of the residential property market in the run-up to the German Bundestag elections.
+Due to the significant increase in rents in many places, there were calls for a greater regulation of the residential property market in the run-up to the German Bundestag elections.
 The most significant new regulatory measure from a property owner’s perspective, the rent ceiling, is in place in more than 300 municipalities in twelve federal states.
-In Mecklenburg-West Pomerania, the federal state government has been tasked with introducing the regulations as soon as possible.
-Following the state parliamentary elections in North Rhine-Westphalia and Schleswig-Holstein, the rent ceiling could well be axed based on the coalition agreements.
+While its introduction in Mecklenburg-West Pomerania has been delayed, the rent ceiling is already at risk of being axed in some federal states following the state parliamentary elections.